-There's a significant difference when it comes to mandatory versus voluntary GMO labeling.
-First of all, and most importantly, voluntary is more for marketing to the consumers, letting GMO-conscious shoppers know that the product doesn’t contain bioengineered ingredients.
+There's a difference between mandatory and voluntary BE labeling.
+First of all, voluntary labeling is more about marketing to consumers, letting BE-conscious shoppers know products don't contain bioengineered ingredients.

 Pros and Cons to Mandatory GMO Labeling

 Right to Know: Consumers have a right to know what's in their food.
-And if a consumer is concerned about GM ingredients found in food products they are purchasing, labeling will help them to determine what they would prefer to purchase.
+And if a consumer is concerned about BE ingredients in their food products, labeling will help with their buying decisions.

-Helps Vegetarians, Vegans and Certain Religions: By adding labels to GM products, vegetarians, vegans and those practicing certain religions will be able to more easily determine if a product has been modified with animal DNA.
+Helps Vegetarians, Vegans, and Certain Religions: By adding labels to BE products, vegetarians, vegans, and those practicing certain religions can more easily determine if a product is modified.

-Lack of Understanding GMOs: While consumers will easily determine which products contain GM ingredients with an implemented labeling system, there's a portion of the population that doesn't correctly understand what the term genetically engineered means.
-This could hurt a lot of manufacturers, as the label could be seen as a warning instead.
-For example, a recent survey conducted by FooDS revealed that roughly 80% of Americans support the mandatory labeling of GMO foods "produced with genetic engineering”, but they also said they would support "mandatory labels on foods containing DNA”.
+Lack of Understanding GMOs: While consumers can quickly determine which products contain BE ingredients with an implemented labeling system, there's still a sizable segment of the population that doesn't entirely understand what the term genetically or bioengineered means.
+This lack of knowledge could hurt many manufacturers, as consumers might view the label as a warning.
+For example, a 2015 FooDS survey revealed that roughly 80% of Americans support the mandatory labeling of GMO foods "produced with genetic engineering."
+Still, they also said they would support "mandatory labels on foods containing DNA."

-Costs Would Trickle Down: The overall costs to implement such a system would be very expensive and this will ultimately trickle down to consumer’s pockets, with prices increasing in grocery stores.
+Costs Would Trickle Down: Manufacturers still argue the overall implementation costs are prohibitive and may eventually trickle down to consumers' pockets, driving prices up in grocery stores.